Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 * **Top panel**: The bottom side of the enclosure doesn't have as many screw holes as the top.
 Only the two narrow sides of the top panel will have holes that align.
-    * Solution: You can drill additional holes on the plexiglass top panel or using more T-nuts but I ended up just relying on the four screws to hold the top panel in place, so this was a non-problem for me.
+    * Solution: You can drill additional holes on the plexiglass top panel or using more T-nuts but I ended up just relying on the four screws to hold the top panel in place, so this was a non-issue for me.

 ## Steps